bjkeeton/betheshow3/README.md

 2. Visible calendar to see which events and times are booked
   * Generate .ics for event export to other calendars upon confirmation
-  * Will this sync to an existing calendar?
+  * This will sync to an existing Google Calendar

 3. Payment and booking
-  * Square, Stripe, or Braintree (though Braintree requires older Ruby, so it may be Stripe)
+  * Square, Stripe, or Braintree (as of early Augist, Braintree requires older Ruby version, so it may be Stripe)
   * No login for booking, just info
     * (Option to join the newsletter here, regardless)